cbonoz/chia21/README.md

 - Stores entries for Chiaspace in a centralized DB for the marketplace (could be distributed storage potentially).
 - Attaches pngs to Chia coin addresses / puzzle hashes using IPFS.
 - Enable searching through existing coins based on name rather than puzzlehash.
+- Underlying coins would still be instrumented / deployed via ChiaLisp.

 ## Challenges

 - Running chia node locally for RPC calls (would be useful to have hosted tested url's similarly to infura).
 - Integrating Chia wallet (in future work).
 Currently key would need to be provided to issue RPC calls directly.

-## Future Work
+## Future work

-- Deploy requires dedicated chia node to answer RPC requests.
-- Need integrated wallet for sign on (ideally something similar to metamask).
+- Integrated wallet for sale / listing of Chia coin NFT entries (ideally similar to metamask).
+- Wallet would need to natively recognize several different coin types.
+- Integration with dedicated Chia node for RPC calls around transfer (via NodeJS chia-agent).
-- Needs implementation
+- Needs dedicated / hosted storage for searchable listings.
+- Website hosting and marketing.

 While not a ChiaLisp implementation, I hope this prototype qualifies for hackathon purposes around improving NFT!
+This project can otherwise be used as a free reference / idea base for other implementations.

 ## Screenshots

 <!-- TODO -->

-## Dev notes
+## Related projects:

 - https://chiaforum.com/t/dfi-digital-farming-initiative-the-first-chia-nft-marketplace/12704
--

 ## Preview